 I think recognizing the racist, classist, sexist, homophobic, ableist, and other forms of oppressive structures at work in our society helps to makes it clearer that all people do not hold the same kinds of social, political, and economic power and influence.
 We are still working on creating an even-playing field.
 Until then, the imaginary one that some people have created is insufficient and problematic.
 And this truth needs to be considered in decisions.

-I think Facebook is trying to figure out how to allow space for multitude of expressions, while also creating healthy boundaries to preserve the spirit of a semi-open platform.
+I think Facebook is trying to figure out how to allow space for multitude of expressions, while also creating healthy boundaries to preserve freedom and community in an open platform.